UWC2-PYTHON/ProgrammingInPython/source/modules/AdvancedArgumentPassing.rst

 What about ``*args``?
 ---------------------

-Asside from allowing keyword-only paramters with or without defaults, a key addition is that you can now have variable numbers of positional arguments, without them getting confused with the keyword arguments:
+Aside from allowing keyword-only parameters with or without defaults, a key addition is that you can now have variable numbers of positional arguments, without them getting confused with the keyword arguments:

 .. code-block:: python